 Often in diseased states, our bodies need assistance with this regulation and need help outside of the body.
 Plant phytocannabinoids like CBD are a healthy, non-toxic way to provide balance.

 Raphael Mechoulam, an Israeli scientist, first discovered the endocannabinoid system.
 He also was the first person to identify and isolate CBD, THC, and many of the other known cannabinoids (CBN, CBC, CBG, THCa, CBDa, etc).
 Mechoulam has become known as "The Grandfather of Cannabis" due to his extensive research and contributions to cannabinoid study.
-Many researchers and scientists all over the world have continued and expanded on his research into the endocannabinoid system, cannabinoids, and the associated benefits.
+Many researchers and scientists all over the world have continued and expanded upon his research into the endocannabinoid system, cannabinoids, and the associated benefits.

-Your pets's natural messenger cannabinoids are called anandamide and 2-AG.
+Your pets natural messenger cannabinoids are called anandamide and 2-AG.
 They stimulate receptors present in your pet's brain (CB1 receptors) and throughout its body (CB2 receptors).
 The cannabinoids in hemp attach to those same receptors.
 However, they resist letting go of those receptors so their effect is more powerful and longer lasting.
-Drugs that hang on to receptors longer than the natural messengers are called an agonist.
+Substances that hang on to receptors longer than the natural messengers are called an agonist.
 The chief agonist cannabinoids in cannabis or hemp are 9-tetrahydrocannabinol (aka THC or delta-9) and cannabidiol (aka CBD).
 When the effect of the cannabinoids wear off, it is because they were processed (metabolized) by the pet's liver into compounds that left through the bile and urine or were stored in the pet's body fat.
 This is why the possible benefits can be broad and why cannabinoids can result in immediate benefit and support.